 The Governors and Headteacher have overall responsibility for the maintenance and operation of this policy.
 They will maintain a record of concerns raised and the outcomes.

 Document Control

 Version Date Action

 Version 1 July 2020 Creation of new document based on statutory guidance and content of other school policies.

-July 2021 Reviewed by Governors no changes
+July 2024 No update needed